 Ensure Healthy Adult Smiles with Early Oral Care

-Whether your child has baby teeth that are crooked or an overcrowded smile, you can never really know how their smile will turn out as an adult until their permanent teeth come in later in childhood.
+Whether your child has crooked baby teeth crooked or an overcrowded smile, you can never really know how their smile will turn out as an adult until their permanent teeth erupt later in childhood.
 That’s why it’s crucial to set them up for dental health success as a baby.